tangdian/incubator-pinot/thirdeye/README.md

 * Knowledge graph construction over time from user feedback

 **Integration**
-* Connectors for continuous time series data from Pinot and CSV
+* Connectors for continuous time series data from Pinot, Presto, MySQL and CSV
 * Connectors for discrete event data sources, such as holidays from Google calendar
 * Plugin support for detection and analysis components